The Gifts of Singleness: How to Honor God in Your Single Years

 It’s ok to want to be married.
 But it’s not ok if the desire to be married consumes you more than Jesus.
 Think about how much time you’ve wasted trying to control your emotions from going up and down, obsessing about relationships.
 Don’t let the desire to be married rob you of your purpose right now.
 Don’t be known as the girl who wants to be married, be known as the girl who loves the Lord and loves people – who spreads joy and kindness like wildfire, because there’s another relationship that’s more important.

 When I get up in the morning, the first thing on my mind is Jesus.
-It’s not my boyfriend, although I love him so so much!
+It’s not my husband, although I love him so so much!
 My whole being, direction, all of my thoughts, and everything I do, I pray is consumed by Jesus.
 Although I’m not by any means perfect, I can say that He has been faithful to this prayer.
 I’m totally in love with Him, more than anything or anyone.
 I understand that the only thing that actually matters in this life is building the Kingdom.
 I love that He uses me to love His children.
 Boy, do I royally mess up sometimes, but He always brings me back and teaches me how to love!

 Think about it, as a Christian, at the end of our lives we’re going to die and meet Him, face to face.
 In that moment, it’s going to be a sobering reality of what relationship matters most.